How to turn up in a suit

 6. Except the tacks that you want to keep

-Technically the stitches closing your pockets are also tacks, but can be left in place.
+Technically the stitches closing your pockets are also tacks, but these can be left in place.
 They prevent the pockets from draping over time, maintaining the silhouette of your jacket.
-Many men leave their pockets closed, I like them open, it’s a free country.
+Many men leave their pockets closed for this reason, I like them open for functionality, it’s a free country.

 IMG_1283